Muriel Steinbeck: Theatre

+In 1950, Steinbeck starred as Portia in The Merchant of Venice with John Alden Company.
+In 1961, she was in another production of The Merchant of Venice with the Elizabethan Theatre Trust.
+She was in Heartbreak House (1964) at Sydney's Old Tote Theatre.

+In the 1960s, after relocating to Orange, Steinbeck worked in amateur theatricals in the area.

 Personal life

-She was married to her first husband, a journalist, from 7 July 1934 until their divorce in 1949.
+Steinbeck was married to her first husband, Robert Aubrey, a journalist, from 7 July 1934 until their divorce in 1949.
 They had a daughter, Janice Claire, born in 1939.

-Steinbeck then married company manager and engineer Brian Dudley Nicholson in 1951.
+Steinbeck then married company manager and engineer, Brian Dudley Nicholson in 1951.

 Steinbeck lost a brother and a cousin during World War II; her brother was a POW and died in 1945, while her cousin was reported dead in 1944.

-Although she retired from acting in 1966, she accompanied her husband to Orange, New South Wales, to become a teacher of the arts, running her own drama school and authoring a book titled On Stage: A Practical Guide To the Actor's Craft.
+Although Steinbeck retired from acting in 1966, she accompanied her husband to Orange, New South Wales, to become a teacher of the arts, running her own drama school and authoring a book titled On Stage: A Practical Guide to the Actor's Craft.

-She died of cancer on 20 July 1982, aged 68.
+Steinbeck died of cancer on 20 July 1982, aged 68.